Nytelife26/Discord-Bots/Selfbots/CupOfJava/README.md

-#### Please read Notices.md for a changelog and upcoming features board
+##### Please read Notices.md for a changelog and upcoming features board

+#### Failure to read and comply with this results in termination of your rights to use the bot

 # Requirements
 ### If these are not met you lose all rights to use the provided bot